PaperPrototype/voxels-unity-course/04 - Noise/english.md

 ![](/Assets/2D_voxel_terrain_flat_optimized.png)

+The red top are the quads we decided to addd to the mesh.
+And the greyed out is the quads we decided not to add to the mesh.

 # Noisy Terrain
 Alrighty, we have the optimization in place.
 Now lets upgrade to "noise" to have more interesting terrain.

 What is noise?
-To put it simply, it is a smoothed random-like number, that given a "seed" will always give back the same "wave" of numbers.
-So the "random" part comes from that fact that each seed gives a unique wave.
+To put it simply, it is a smoothed random-like number, that given a "seed" will always give back the same "wave".
+We are getting a "height" number along the wave and using it for our terrain.
+Each seed produces unique waves.

-We call this behaviour "pseudo-random", because when you access the noise at a certain X and Y, you will get the same number every time (given the seed hasn't changed).
+We call this "pseudo-random" because if you access the noise at a certain X or Y, you will get the same number every time (given the seed hasn't changed)!
+It will make more sense once we use noise and see the results.

 In the course menu download the file called "FastNoiseLite.zip" into your unity project.
 Unzip the file.
 Now we can use Jordan Peck's awesome noise library.